 Use who for subjects and whom for objects.

 - Who is going to clean up this mess?

 - Whom are you going to write about?

-- Whom did he blame for the Google Slap?
+- Whom did he blame for his Google Slap?

-- Whom did he bait for the links?
+- Whom did he bait for the clicks?

 P.S.
-If you haven’t seen The Princess Bride because you think it must suck based on the title, get over it.
-It’s laugh-out-loud funny and has more great lines than I can come up with angles to write about… so far.
+If you haven’t seen The Princess Bride because you think it must suck based on the title, don’t let that stop you.
+It’s laugh-out-loud funny and has more great lines than I can come up with angles to write about … so far.